Best homeowners insurance in Arizona in 2021

-Arizona’s unpredictable weather and broad range of geological settings, from arid plains to high, snow-covered mountains, make it essential that you have a solid home insurance policy if you live in the state.
-The homeowner rate is nearly 65% percent, and the average cost of homeowners insurance in Arizona is $1,189 per year, or about $99 per month, according to Bankrate’s 2021 study of annual quoted premiums.
+Arizona’s unpredictable weather and broad range of geological settings, from arid plains to high, snow-covered mountains, make having a solid home insurance policy essential if you live in the state.
+The average cost of homeowners insurance in Arizona is $1,189 per year, or about $99 per month, according to Bankrate’s 2021 study of annual quoted premiums.
 According to our research, the best home insurance companies in Arizona include Allstate, American Family, Auto-Owners, Farmers and State Farm.

 Best home insurance companies in Arizona

-Allstate has great ratings from organizations like J.D.
-Power and a user-friendly website that makes it easy to get a quote and learn more about your options.
+Allstate has high ratings from organizations like J.D.
+Power and boasts a user-friendly website that makes it easy to get a quote and learn more about your options.
 Allstate is a candidate for the best home insurance in Arizona with coverage options that include green reimbursement coverage, electronic data recovery and the HostAdvantage option for short-term rentals.
-Discounts include multi-policy, new homebuyer and home protective device, in addition to extra savings for its Easy Pay Plan.
+Discounts include multi-policy, new homebuyer and home protective device, in addition to extra savings for the company’s Easy Pay Plan.
 However, Allstate’s average annual premium is slightly higher than Arizona’s average.

 Learn more: Allstate Insurance review